 If the rocket launches straight up, it will reach space faster with less energy.
-But it won’t have the required velocity in order to orbit.
+But it will not have the required velocity to orbit.
 The rocket will have to continuously spend energy only to remain up there.
-Once ran out of fuel, the rocket will fall back to the Earth very fast.
+Once it runs out of fuel, the rocket will fall back to the Earth very fast.
 It’s not rocket science.

 - Satellite Orbital Decay Calculation